CurtisNewbie/servlet-notes/java-servlet-spec-4.md

         wsUpgradeHandler = request.upgrade(WsHttpUpgradeHandler.class)

         // do some pre-init things for the handler
-        // store the handler in UpradeToken and trigger the upgrade later
+        // store the handler in UpgradeToken and trigger the upgrade later
         // ...
     FI
 FI